 Penwith · TR19

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In St Buryan, that work is shaped by the place itself — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward granite churchyard cottages and Victorian rectory-style houses.
+A TR19 site visit comes before a St Buryan sketch, every time — St Buryan is an inland Penwith village with one of Cornwall's most substantial parish churches and a tight Conservation Area covering the churchyard and adjoining cottages, with a building stock that leans toward post-war bungalows and Victorian rectory-style houses.

 • Conservation Area